WaylandM/fly-food-robot/docs/02-grbl.md

 ```
 ?
 ```
-After homing the cartesian coordinates should be zero minus the homing pull-off:
+After homing the Cartesian coordinates should be zero minus the homing pull-off:
 * x = -5
 * y = -5
 * z = -5